Women's and Gender Studies Minor

-A major or minor in women's studies prepares students for careers where the changing roles of women are having a perceptible impact.
-Women's studies graduates go on to law school and graduate school in a variety of disciplines.
+A major or minor in women's and gender studies prepares students for careers where the changing roles of women are having a perceptible impact.
+Alumni go on to law school and graduate school in a variety of disciplines.
 Some have taken positions with social change or family service agencies, while others have found work in such fields as health care, journalism, education, human rights, social and environmental justice, and the arts.

-Students who wish to minor in women's studies should consult with the Department Chair or Associate Coordinator in 203 Huddleston Hall.
+Students who wish to minor in women's and gender studies should consult with the Department Chair or Coordinator in 203 Huddleston Hall.

 For the women's and gender studies minor, students must complete 20 credits of women's and gender studies courses with a grade of C- or better.
 Courses taken pass/fail may not be used toward the minor.
 No more than eight credits used to satisfy the requirements for another major may be used for the women's and gender studies minor.
 Students electing the women's and gender studies minor must complete: